 As the stereotype dictates the Brits drink more tea than anywhere else in the world (about 165 million cups a day).

-There are some very strange laws.
-For instance it’s illegal to eat mince pies on Christmas day despite tradition.
+There are some very strange laws in the UK.
+For instance it’s illegal to eat mince pies on Christmas day, despite tradition.